nwdaudt/rcp_east-australia-seabirds/README.md

 └── rcp_east-australia-seabirds.Rproj
 ```

-In `data_out` you will find the data needed to reproduce the analysis (for details, please check the manuscript).
+In `./data_out`, you will find the data needed to reproduce the analysis (for details, please check the manuscript).

 * `grids_0.5-2.rda` = a list of spatial objects (`sf`) with different squared grid sizes, from 0.5° to 2° latitude x longitude;
 * `attributes-scaled-env-data-season.rda` = a list giving the attributes (mean and sd) used to scale environmental data, for each season;
 * `rm_spp-season_vec.rda` = a list with species name to remove, given the number of minimum occurrence threshold we have used, for each season;